akolb1/hmsv2api/README.md

 any sensitive information.

 Metastore service does not interpret the cookie but may print it in its logs.

+We could call it SessionId but callers may decide to use it for whatever other purposes, so using generic term here.

     message Cookie {
         string cookie;